codingchild2424/Knowledge_tracing_baseline/README.md

 5. utils.py: util class or functions

 6. model.pth: trained model files

-## jupyter file

-Jupyter file are made for learning and visualizing the DKT.

-Learner can check the result of all cells.

-Detail comment will be added.

 # Environments
 We use Docker environments for develop my code.